anjovanov/anjovanov/README.md

 - 👋 Hi, I’m @anjovanov
 - 👀 I’m interested in ...
 Web and Game Development
 - 🌱 I’m currently learning ...
-Web Development (JS, NodeJS, ExpressJS, Bootstrap) and Game Development (Unreal Engine)
+Web and Game Development (Unreal Engine)
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... angel@jovanov.me